Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 You can do it, too.

 By using content upgrades:

 A content upgrade is an incentive designed to complement an article.
 It can be a resource (such as a worksheet, a spreadsheet, an app, or some other resource).
-However, it is integral to the article it is featured in, and as a result people are more compelled to get it.
+It is integral to the article it is featured in, and as a result, people are more compelled to get it.
 In exchange they give you their email address.

 Tip #4: Use “Expanded Guest Posts” to drive extra subscribers.
 We already discussed guest blogging earlier in this article, even giving you a proven step-by-step process and a template that has helped us get published on some of the biggest blogs and publications in the world.

 We also just discussed the concept of content upgrades and how Brian was able to boost subscriptions by 785% simply by using content upgrades.